Bright Debris Disk Candidates Observed with AKARI/Far-Infrared Surveyor (FIS): Properties of Debris Disks and Host Stars

 Then,

-If the characteristic grain size and density do not vary much among various optically thin dust disks, then one expects $f_{\rm d}$/$M_{\rm d}$ to vary as the inverse square power of the disk radius, $R_{\rm d}$ \citep{rhe07}.
-The slope is a constant which can be fitted by the disks whose masses were derived from sub-millimeter data.
-We use the fitted result of Rhee et al. (see the Figure 5 in Rhee et al. [2007]).
-So we can change the equation as following form:
+If the characteristic grain size and density do not vary much in different debris disks, then one expects $f_{\rm d}$/$M_{\rm d}$ to vary as the inverse square power of the disk radius, $R_{\rm d}$ \citep{rhe07}.
+The slope is a constant, which can be derived from the disks that their masses were derived from sub-millimeter data.
+We use the slope from Rhee et al. (2007) (see Figure 5).
+So we can change the equation to the following form:

 where, $f_{\rm d}$ and $R_{\rm d}$ are taken from Table \ref{tb-dust} in column (9) and column (7) respectively.
-Then the calculated dust mass was listed at column (8) in Table \ref{tb-dust}.
-Note that we have adopted several assumptions in deriving dust mass, that are only valid statistically, thus the dust mass is only a rough estimate for individual object.
+Then the calculated dust mass is listed in column (8) in Table \ref{tb-dust}.
+Noting that we have adopted several assumptions in deriving dust mass, that are only valid statistically, thus the dust mass is only a rough estimate for individual object.